About The NYC Deaf Access Committee

 We follow AA’s 12 Traditions and are not affiliated with any outside organization - click here to read more on how specifically our service is in line with the 12 Traditions.

 We rely on contributions from AA members and groups to pay for certified ASL interpreters.
-The NYC Deaf Access Fund (NYCDAF) is a specialized fund set up thru District 602 in Manhattan, as part of their accessibility focus, and is an official part of the AA service structure.
-All contributions go thru the official District 602 Venmo and are handled by the District 602 DCM and treasurer - not by the NYC Deaf Access Committee.
+The NYC Deaf Access Fund (NYCDAF) is a specialized fund that was originally set up thru District 602 in Manhattan, as part of their accessibility focus, and is an official part of the AA service structure back in 2022, when it was set up.
+All contributions are now managed by the NYC Deaf Access Committee.
 Similar funds focused on providing access for the Deaf are used in cities across the country and help ensure that we carry the message to all those seeking recovery.

 To contribute to the Fund and read more, click here.